philipokumu/split-screen-home/README.md

 # split-screen-home

-Split screen homepage made with HTML and CSS only
+Responsive split screen homepage made with HTML and CSS only